 While working with a telecommunications company in Australia, I realized how much money was being spent on market research, sometimes hundreds of thousands of dollars.
 At this company, I saw how the board of directors would sit on the other side of the glass and listen.
 I praise that company because they turned themselves around and went from having a bad reputation to being well-loved.

-My role was to take all of this systematic information and turn it into something great looking.
-I just learned the power of having something visual, having a clear concise message like these market research people.
-That’s where it start for me with a rare mix of marketing, design, and branding know-how.
+My role was to take all of this systematic information and turn it into something great-looking.
+I just learned the power of having something visual, having a clear, concise message like these market research people.
+That’s where it started for me with a rare mix of marketing, design, and branding know-how.

 In 2013 I had the urge to start my own business and started creating presentations for executives.
 Shortly after, I was diagnosed with polycystic fibrosis.
-This hurt my healthy and my self-esteem.
+This hurt my health and my self-esteem.
 I remember going to one particular contract job, stepping off the train, and seeing my face in the mirror.
-It was full of acne and I said, “I just can’t face people.”
-I lost a $3,000 job that day and I went home and said, “I’m going to start my own business.”
+It was full of acne, and I said, “I just can’t face people.”
+I lost a $3,000 job that day, and I went home and said, “I’m going to start my own business.”

 Since I knew brand identity and visual communication, my first step was to look as big as the companies in Sydney.
-This meant creating a parallax look, which was just catching on in the Sydney at the time.
-My team and I created a look that projected high-end, yet affordable.
-Within a few months time, I was landing $40,000 contracts from my kitchen table because of having a strong brand identity and sales skills.
+This meant creating a parallax look, which was just catching on in Sydney at the time.
+My team and I created a look that projected high-end yet affordable.
+Within a few months' time, I was landing $40,000 contracts from my kitchen table because of having a strong brand identity and sales skills."